 I am currently a research scientist at the Max Planck Institute for the Science of Human History in Jena, Germany.
 I also hold a position as a research associate with the Human Relation Area Files based at Yale University in New Haven, Connecticut.
 When in Canada, I am based at the University of Toronto.
 I received my PhD from the University of British Columbia in Vancouver and my MSc from McGill University in Montreal.

 Much of my field-based research has been carried out in collaboration with shifting cultivators in the lowland rainforests of Panama’s Darien region.
 I have also carried out ecological and ethnoecological field research in the Xingu basin of Brazil, northwestern Costa Rica, and in a number of subarctic, boreal, and west coast landscapes of Canada.

-My research has been funded by the National Sciences and Engineering Research Council, the Social Sciences and Humanities Research Council of Canada, the Killam Trusts, the Organization of American States, the Smithsonian Tropical Research Institute, and the International Development Research Centre.
+My research has been funded by the National Sciences and Engineering Research Council of Canada, National Science Foundation, Killam Trusts, Organization of American States, Smithsonian Tropical Research Institute, and the International Development Research Centre of Canada, among others.